sighupio/secure-containers-java-getting-started/README.md

 Greetings from SIGHUP!
 ```

-Prometheus jmx exporter is available in the 30000 port:
+Prometheus JMX exporter is available in the 30000 port:

 ```bash
 $ curl localhost:30000